[Adopted March 2008]

 - The Board shall determine whether the accused student has violated the Academic Integrity in Undergraduate Education and Research Policy.
 The Board’s determination shall be made on the basis of whether it is more likely than not that the accused student violated the policy.

-- When an accused student has been found “Responsible” for any violation, the Board shall examine the student’s academic transcript and student conduct history, accept impact statements by both the accused student and complainant, and then impose the appropriate sanction(s).
+- When a respondent has been found “Responsible” for any violation, the Board shall examine the student’s academic transcript and student conduct history, accept impact statements by both the respondent and complainant, and then impose the appropriate sanction(s).

 - All procedural questions are subject to the final decision of the Board.